 5. Why not try taking a photo in a frame?
 Have a hunt at yard sales and car boot events to get one cheap!
 Try getting a large frame and holding it up, why not pull a silly face too?

 7. Why not try and create an old traditional family portrait photograph?
 Shoot in sepia to create a vintage vibe.
-Look through your cameras creative filters to see if you can apply the sepia effect live to your shots.
+Look through your camera’s creative filter modes to see if you can apply the sepia effect live to your shots.

 8. This one is a personal favourite… why not get each family member to dress up as their favourite book or film character!
 You know you’ve been looking for an excuse to dress up as Harry Potter for ages!

-- Find some little handmade dolls or puppets, print images of each family members face and attach those to the dolls heads, then play around with composition and photograph them.
+10. Find some little handmade dolls or puppets, print images of each family member’s face and attach those to the doll’s heads, then play around with composition and photograph them.

 11. Here’s another idea where all you need is a pen and dad’s fingers!
-Get creative and draw some pen self- portraits on the end of the fingers and photograph your creations!
-Remember to avoid using permanent marker though!
+Get creative and draw some pen self portraits on the end of the fingers and photograph your creations!
+Remember to avoid using permanent markers though!

 13. Instead of an overhead angle why not mix it up and take an image from the ground to the sky!
 Get the family to hold hands or create images with their fingers.
 Watch out for those double chins though, or a few of your family may not thank you at the end!

-14. Oh we do like to be beside the seaside!
-Why not take your family (and the tripod) to the beach; have fun, jump and be silly!
+14. Why not take your family (and the tripod) to the beach; have fun, jump and be silly!
 Capturing the elevated ‘jumping’ effect may take several attempts and a lot of rehearsing, but the results are good fun.
 Plus, it’s a great way to keep fit and tire the kids out!

 15. Keeping with the beach theme, why not take photos of each family members footprint?
 If that doesn’t excite you, why not find some pebbles and shells and try filling in the imprint?
 Even memorialise the shot by writing in the date and location of your portrait for the front of a family album.